rhysbrooks1/CS321-002-s25-team-09/README.md

 search program assumes that the user specified the appropriate BTree.
 Optionally, the user can provide a top frequency count to use to output just the top occurring searched queries.

 - `SSHSearchDatabase.java`: to **search in the SQL database** for the top occurring key values along with their frequencies.
 This database would be created as a by-product of the `SSHCreateBTree.java` program.
-There will be a single database that contains a table for each type of BTree. and contains all the keys from an inorder traversal for each BTree.
+There will be a single database that contains up to nine tables, one for each type of BTree.
+Each table contains all the keys from an inorder traversal for the corresponding type of BTree.

 ### 5.1.
 Program Arguments